 If you’re going for a high-rated exchange, keeping your crypto stashed with there isn’t a bad idea.
 Large exchanges, like Binance or Coinbase, keep most of the crypto in offline cold storage, so even the most massive of hacks won’t be able to steal it.

 On top of that, large exchanges are often insured against hackers, making it impossible to lose your crypto to a hacker.
-Binance was famously hacked earlier this year and, while the news headlines splashed the scandal, no customers of the exchange lost anything.
+Binance was famously hacked in 2020 and, while the news headlines splashed the scandal, no customers of the exchange lost anything.

 One important thing – Exchanges will refund your crypto if they get hacked due to a flaw in their system.
 If you’re just using a weak password that somebody else guesses, you’ll be on your own.

 Keeping an online Bitcoin wallet

 The least safe of all three methods is also a pretty safe one – just not as good as others.
 Keeping your currency in an online wallet means having instant access to your crypto on any device, with the benefits and risks that come with it.